+The proposed development is consistent with many of ARC's Regional Development Policies.
 The development is adding to a mix of uses within the area that will allow individuals the opportunity to live and work within close proximity.
-The proposed development also is ideally located adjacent to the regional transportation network that will provide sufficient transportation connections to other areas in the region.
-The project is consistent with the Atlanta Region Unified Growth Policy Map.
+The proposed development also is ideally located adjacent to a major highway that will provide sufficient transportation connections to other areas in the region.
+The project is also consistent with the Atlanta Region Unified Growth Policy Map.
 The proposed development is located within a mega corridor which is defined as the most intensely developed radial corridors in the region.
 The area around GA 400 is specifically identified as an example of a mega corridor.
-After site plan review, the proposed development meets the minimum requirements and ARC staff encourages revisions to the site plan to better address the existing Windward Mill Park and Ride Lot.